open-sauced/docs/docs/features/contributor-insights.md

 ## How to Create a Contributor Insight Page

 After logging in, navigate to your OpenSauced workspace.
+Follow these steps:

-Click on the navigation bar of your workspace home page.
-Click on the plus sign beside insight.
-Two options will display, which are ; New repository insight and New contributor insight.
-Click on the New contributor insight.
-Then add the contributors by searching for their names or import contributors by syncing your GitHub following.
+- Click on the navigation bar of your workspace home page.
+- Click on the plus sign beside insight.
+- Two options will display, which are ;
+- New repository insight and New contributor insight.
+- Click on the New contributor insight.
+- Then add the contributors by searching for their names or import contributors by syncing your GitHub following.

  [Contributor Insights Page](https://app.opensauced.pizza/hub/lists/).
 If you're having trouble syncing your Organization or Team, check out our [Sync Your GitHub Team in our FAQs](../welcome/faqs.md#sync-your-github-team).